Church of Saint John the Baptist, Ein Karem: 19th century

 James Silk Buckingham visited in the early 1800s, and found the convent "appeared to be superior in comfort and arrangement to that of Jerusalem, and equal to that of Nazareth.
 The church is one of the most simply beautiful throughout the Holy Land.
 As the friars are all Spaniards, it partakes more of the style of that nation than any other, in its ornaments."

 In 1883, the PEF's Survey of Western Palestine (SWP) noted: "The Church of the Baptist, in the village itself, is of Crusading origin; but the interior has been covered with encaustic tiles, and none of the older work is recognizable.
 The dome rises from four heavy piers; the grotto north of the high altar (at the east end of the church), is reached by seven steps; it is said to be the birthplace of St. John.
 A bad copy of a Murillo is hung on the north side of the church, and much prized by the monks, who are chiefly Spaniards".

 British Mandate period

 In 1941-42 the Franciscans excavated the area west of the church and monastery.

-Design and construction of the upper level of the structure began in 1938, and was completed by Italian architect Antonio Barluzzi in 1939, preserving all extant Byzantine and Crusader remains as part of the new shrine..